open-ephys/gui-docs/source/FAQ/index.rst

 **Can I license the Open Ephys GUI for a commercial project?**

-The GUI is released under a `GPL 3.0 license <https://github.com/open-ephys/plugin-GUI/blob/master/LICENSE>`__, which means that any derivative software much also be open source.
+The GUI is released under a `GPL 3.0 license <https://github.com/open-ephys/plugin-GUI/blob/master/LICENSE>`__, which means that any derivative software must also be open source.
 However, if you'd like to use the GUI to acquire data from a closed-source device, this is both easy and encouraged!
 We would love for more companies to use the GUI, rather than choosing to build their own acquisition software from scratch.

 |